TheSilvered/nest/docs/syntax.md

 ```

 !!!note
-    any invalid argument is ignored and when specifying various optimization
+    Any invalid argument is ignored and when specifying various optimization
-    levels only the last one is considered
+    levels only the last one is considered.

 ## Value literals